Financial-Times/n-messaging-client/README.md

 import { nMessagingClient } from 'n-messaging-client';
 nMessagingClient.init();
 ```

+## Configuring Messages

+### Viewing messages
+To view a message you can pick the relevant variant on toggler: https://toggler.ft.com/#messageSlotBottom

+### Configuration
+Messaging slot ammit "flags" use "Brain (TM)" logic to decide which variant to pick (unlike the usual random % allocation).

+- Firstly you must update the relevant flag to have your new variant.
+- Secondly you must update the appropriate slot array in [`messaging.json`](https://github.com/Financial-Times/next-ammit-api/blob/master/server/config/messaging.json) in `next-ammit-api` with your new message config.
+(If you want to test a message before releasing to the public, you could simply add the variant to the flag and hold off updating `messaging.json`).
+- Variants will not work until both the previous steps are met.
+- You can now add your new variant config within `n-messaging-client` in the [`manifest.js`](https://github.com/Financial-Times/n-messaging-client/blob/master/manifest.js).
+- Add the relevant templates, css and js to this component (`n-messaging-client`).
+- If your new message variant is `client` (aka lazy / async) then you will need to set up a new matcher on `next-messaging-guru`(tbc).

 ## The Problem
 - Too many messages shown to the user at the same time